KingFrostii/KingFrostii/README.md

 $$\color{#5addf8}{\textbf{𝗔𝗯𝗼𝘂𝘁 𝗠𝗲!}}$$

  <p align="center">
 Hello, my name is KingFrostii!
+My $\color{#ff1700}\textsf{REAL}$ birthday is november(nov) nine(9).
 My nicknames are $\color{#5addf8}\textsf{Frost, Frosti/Frostii, Froster, King, and Frostern.}$ I'm a he/him/they/them/it/its dragon  $\color{#ff1700}\textsf{[I AM NOT A 𝗦𝗛𝗘/𝗛𝗘𝗥].}$ And I go AFK, but I am always active.
 I might disconnect when I'm AFK.
 Curious and a cheerful dragon.
 Occasionally I might feel jealous.
 I will whisper that your skin is cooler than mine or whisper to you if you're upset, angry, aggressive, or crying.
 Feel free to 𝐖𝐇𝚰𝐒𝐏𝐄𝐑 𝐌𝐄 when I'm AFK or semi-AFK.
 I allow interaction too!
 <p align="center">

  $${\color{#5addf8}❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆}$$